Totengeist/Shipyard/docs/api.rst

 .. http:get:: /api/v1/release/(slug)

-   Information about a specific release
+   Information about a specific release.

    :statuscode 200: no error
    :statuscode 404: the release does not exist